4 Ways MACH Makes Your Organization Ready for Change

 Perceived Risk:

 Businesses are comfortable with the illusion of safety created by longer release and upgrade cycles in monolithic suites.
-MACH disrupts this comfort by allowing multiple frequent smaller releases for different PBCs.
+Composable tools disrupt this comfort by allowing multiple frequent smaller releases for different PBCs.
 Does the flexibility of having frequent releases benefit your business?

 Response:

-For example, MACH offers cloud-level scalability, which is quicker to achieve, doesn’t rely on release cycles or timelines, and reduces your worry about data security.
-With MACH, you’re also adopting cloud security by saving the cost of insulating your systems as now you have a vendor accountable for cloud-level security.
+For example, a composable stack offers cloud-level scalability, which is quicker to achieve, doesn’t rely on release cycles or timelines, and reduces your worry about data security.
+By going composable, you’re also adopting cloud security by saving the cost of insulating your systems as now you have a vendor accountable for cloud-level security.

 Comfort zones are the biggest blockers of change.
 The same applies to the software industry, where companies are so comfortable using suites that they undermine how inflexible technology makes them miss out on growth opportunities in a competitive market.

-If you would like to build a future-proof tech stack and a resilient organizational model, our MACH experts can help you.
+If you would like to build a future-proof tech stack and a resilient organizational model, our composable experts can help you.
 Reach out to us at hello@applydigital.com.